This information is for individuals (and their families) who have been offered a job in the Netherlands and will be moving to Delft from abroad.

 - Some visitors require a short stay visa (also called C visa or Shengen visa) if they will be staying in the Netherlands less than three months.
 There are multiple and single entry short stay visas.
 You must apply for it yourself at a Dutch embassy or consulate.
 Visas for the Netherlands.

 - If you require a residence permit (VVR in Dutch) (EU citizens do not), you apply at the Immigration and Naturalisation Service (IND) after your arrival in the Netherlands.
-See the next links for more information about this subject: Website IND, Applying for a residence permit (TU Delft), Residence permits (Expat Centre Leiden).
+See the next links for more information about this subject: Website IND, Residence permits (Expat Centre Leiden).

 - Expats in Delft can register upon arrival in the Netherlands at The Hague International Centre, which includes registration with the municipality of Delft, the Dutch Immigration and Naturalisation Service (IND) and expat services provided by ACCESS.
 Check with your employer about making an appointment.